What Is a Web Banner? Definition, Examples & Costs

 Web Banner Ads vs Other Ad Formats

-Web banner ads are targeted to specific audiences at a relatively low cost.
-Advertisers only pay when users click on the ad, making it a more cost-effective option than other types of advertising strategies such as billboards, print, and television, and even other types of digital advertisements, such as search ads.
+Web banner ads are targeted to specific audiences via remarketing or audience characteristics at a relatively low cost-per-click (CPC).
+Advertisers only pay when users click on the ad, making it a more cost-effective option than other ad mediums like billboards, print, television and even other types of digital advertisements, like using search ads to advertise on Google.

 Banner ads can also be adapted to different formats depending on the website’s size and the viewer’s device.
 This flexibility makes web banner ads a more versatile option compared to other types of advertising.